 Portland is easy to get to by air, train, bus, and car.
 The Portland International Airport (PDX) is accessible to major cities throughout the country, and is about twenty to thirty minutes from Reed College via public transportation, shuttle services, and cabs.
 The bus and train stations, located in downtown Portland, are about fifteen minutes from the college campus.
 Participants can also rent cars at the airport and throughout the city.
 Click here for directions.

-The following is the 2012 seminar/reading schedule.
-The 2013 schedule will be posted June 7th.
+The following is the 2013 seminar/reading schedule.
+The 2014 schedule will be posted in late May.

-All lectures are open to the public for a fee of $15 (per talk).
+All lectures are open to the public for a fee of $15 per talk (or $20 for both afternoon lectures).
 Please plan on paying at the door.

 The Agent Game,

-A panel with Claudia Ballard, Sarah Burnes, and PJ Mark, moderated by Rob Spillman
+A panel with Claudia Ballard, Meredith Kaffel, Ayesha Pandre, moderated by Rob Spillman

 Finding an agent to represent your work can be a time-consuming and hair-raising endeavor.
 Ideally, the relationship between agent and author is both professional and personal, providing a writer with much-needed support and encouragement.
 In this seminar, New York agents talk about what writers should know before seeking representation and offer unique insight into their profession.
 Vollum Lecture Hall